Is Cape Point really the meeting place of the two oceans ?

 Various species of game including baboon and rare antelope called Bontebok.

-On our drive to Cape Point choose from one of the following to add to a fuller experience of what the Peninsula has to offer…..
+On our drive to Cape Point choose from ONE of the following to add to a fuller experience of what the Peninsula has to offer…..

-(B) Kirstenbosch Botanical Gardens.
+(A) Kirstenbosch Botanical Gardens.
 This tour is for garden and bird lovers.
 One of the world’s most famous gardens, Kirstenbosch is a showcase of all the Southern African flowers and trees.
 Beautiful views.
 Excellent shopping.

-(D) Request to explore the Bohemian seaside “village” of Kalk Bay located next to a small fishing port, famous for it’s quirky coffee shops and antique stores: https://www.youtube.com/watch?v=8L-nZgVczyU
+(C) Request to explore the Bohemian seaside “village” of Kalk Bay located next to a small fishing port, famous for it’s quirky coffee shops and antique stores: https://www.youtube.com/watch?v=8L-nZgVczyU

-(E) Before we return you to your hotel, if there is time, you can visit the impressive Norval Contemporary Art Gallery and Sculpture Garden that exhibits leading African artists, in a unique location overlooking Table Mountain. http://www.norvalfoundation.org/
+(D) Before we return you to your hotel, if there is time, you can visit the impressive Norval Contemporary Art Gallery and Sculpture Garden that exhibits leading African artists, in a unique location overlooking Table Mountain. http://www.norvalfoundation.org/

 Our experience has shown that people like to spend longer at Cape Point and the Cape of Good Hope, so we do not usually include Kirstenbosch Botanical Gardens in these tours.
 We recommend that one does the Gardens as part of a city tour, or as a full day tour on it’s own for people who are botanists or birdwatchers.

-R3850 for guide and luxury PRIVATE vehicle
+R4400 for guide and luxury PRIVATE vehicle (for up to 6 passengers)

 Entry fees excluded to allow for maximum flexibility.
-Lunch can be booked at a suitable seaside restaurant, but is for your account.

 Suggested pick up time is usually 9am BUT in December and January we recommend a starting time of 7am OR 2pm to avoid heavy traffic in coastal areas.